ZetaSoftdev/Editur-AI/README.md

-# Trod.ai
+# Editur.ai

-Trod.ai is a video editing web application that allows users to import and edit videos.
+Editur.ai is a video editing web application that allows users to import and edit videos.
 Currently, the project consists of the frontend implementation, with authentication via Google.

 ## Installation